chaos-polymtl/lethe/doc/source/parameters/cfd/physical_properties.rst

     # Temperature of the solidus
     set solidus temperature  = 0

-    # Specific heat of the liquid phase
+    # Viscosity of the liquid phase
     set viscosity liquid     = 1

-    # viscosity of the solid phase
+    # Viscosity of the solid phase
     set viscosity solid      = 1
   end